Hedge not growing

 Landscaping

-The answer to 'hedge not growing' is that there are several common causes, including improper planting, lack of water, pests or diseases, and improper pruning.
-Symptoms may include stunted growth, yellowing leaves, or bare patches in the hedge.
-To address this, you'll need to first identify the root cause and then take the appropriate steps to correct it.
+The answer to 'hedge not growing' is that there are several common causes, including improper soil conditions, lack of sunlight, pests or diseases, and improper pruning.
+Symptoms may include stunted growth, yellowing leaves, and uneven or patchy appearance.
+Solutions can include amending the soil, adjusting sunlight exposure, treating pests or diseases, and properly pruning the hedge.

 Step-by-Step Guide